nikola-jelic/phys_units/README.md

 - differential type; the underlying type for the physical unit used as an interval difference
 - offset; mostly used for temperature conversions between Kelvin, Celsius and Fahrenheit

+Check the [examples](test/README.md) for more details on how to use the library in the code.

 ## Time

 The `phys_chrono.hpp` header offers two useful converters between the `units::PhysicalUnit`